During the winter months, we all suffer from the winter blahs to some degree.

 - Ginger – is another anti-infective, anti-viral herb that boosts the immune system.

-- Parsley – rich in vitamins A, B, C, E and K plus numerous trace elements, it is said to stimulate egg laying.
+- Parsley – rich in vitamins A, B, C, E, and K plus numerous trace elements, it is said to stimulate egg-laying.

 So sprinkling fresh herbs such as lavender in the coop and especially the nest boxes might put them in a calm and happy frame of mind.

-Immune Booster 3: Fruit
+Chicken’s Immune System Booster 3: Fruit

 Here are some of the fruits you can feed your chickens to boost their immune system:

-- Bananas – contain vitamins B6 and B12, plus magnesium, potassium, fiber and protein.
-If like me you don’t like eating bruised bananas, the girls will help you out!
+- Bananas – contain vitamins B6 and B12, plus magnesium, potassium, fiber, and protein.
+If like me, you don’t like eating bruised bananas, the girls will help you out!

-Make sure to also read what not to feed your chickens.
+Make sure also to read what not to feed your chickens.

-Immune Booster 4: Greens
+Chicken’s Immune System Booster 4: Greens

 Fresh green veggies pack loads of vitamins and goodness.
-As an example – kale contains vitamins A, C, K, B6 plus calcium, potassium, copper and manganese.
+As an example – kale contains vitamins A, C, K, B6 plus calcium, potassium, copper, and manganese.

-Your hens will enjoy some fresh greens as a treat and it doesn’t have to be the ‘regular’ expensive supermarket greens; think dandelions, chickweed, and plantain.
+Your hens will enjoy some fresh greens as a treat, and it doesn’t have to be the ‘regular’ expensive supermarket greens; think dandelions, chickweed, and plantain.

-Turn the ladies out to free range and they will head straight for the grass and peck away contentedly.
+Turn the ladies out to free-range, and they will head straight for the grass and peck away contentedly.

 - Plantain – another firm favorite with healthful benefits.
-It contains vitamins and minerals and the seeds are said to be a natural wormer and detoxifier.
+It contains vitamins and minerals, and the seeds are said to be a natural wormer and detoxifier.

 Of course, this is just a small sampling of the goodness available for free, right under their beaks!

-Immune Booster 5: Tonics
+Chicken’s Immune System Booster 5: Tonics

 The easiest and cheapest ‘tonic’ for your chickens is apple cider vinegar.

-It is great for the digestion and increases calcium absorption especially in the summer months – it is also mildly antiseptic.
+It is great for digestion and increases calcium absorption especially in the summer months – it is also mildly antiseptic.
 The recommended dose is 1 tablespoon/1 gallon water.
-Do not use in metal containers, it will cause them to corrode as it is acidic.
+Do not use metal containers.

 There are also numerous commercial ‘tonics’ and supplements out there too that are beneficial to your flock.

-Immune Booster 6: Seeds and Grains
+Chicken’s Immune System Booster 6: Seeds and Grains

 Fermented feed for your ladies is an excellent way to boost their nutrition in the gloomy winter months.

 Another quick and healthful idea for your birds is sprouted seeds.
 Seeds are very cleverly made.
-They keep many of the nutrients locked inside and when eaten do not give them up.
+They keep many of the nutrients locked inside, and when eaten, do not give them up.

 If you take that one step further and let the seeds grow, you have fodder for your girls.

-Give this to the girls in the evening before bedtime otherwise they will fill up on this instead of the more nutritious feed.
+Give this to the girls in the evening before bedtime; otherwise, they will fill up on this instead of the more nutritious feed.
 This will keep their digestive tract busy through the night hours.

-Immune Booster 7: Eggs & Dairy
+Chicken’s Immune System Booster 7: Eggs & Dairy

-My favorite mash is warm oatmeal with some added birdseed, oregano and 2-3 large dollops of yoghurt.
-Mix it all together and stand well back before they start flinging oatmeal everywhere!
+My favorite mash is warm oatmeal with added birdseed, oregano, and 2-3 large dollops of yogurt.
+Mix it all and stand well back before they start flinging oatmeal everywhere!